catseye/Samovar/README.md

 proving that the action satisfies the conditions, though, we simply assume it does, and use the conditions to chain actions together in a sensible order.

+But really, the internals are far simpler than an inference engine or a theorem
+prover: there are no logical rules in the database, only propositions, so they can be selected by simple pattern-matching rather than full unification.

 [Hoare logic]: https://en.wikipedia.org/wiki/Hoare_logic

 ### TODO